neoforged/Documentation/docs/entities/renderer.md

 }
 ```

-Note that in the above example, we directly extend `EntityModel`; depending on your use case, it might be more appropriate to use one of the subclasses instead.
-When creating a new model, it is recommended you have a look at whatever existing model is closest to your use case, and then work from there.

 :::tip
 The [Blockbench][blockbench] modeling program is a great help in creating entity models.
 To do so, choose the Modded Entity option when creating your model in Blockbench.